-Fasting is a Christian discipline that involves abstaining (mainly) from food.
-Fasting is an expected Christian discipline from Moses, David to the disciples and John Wesley encouraged his people to fast from dawn until dusk (not too difficult in winter but not so easy in June!)
+Fasting is a Christian discipline that involves abstaining (mainly) from food and it was practiced from Moses and David to the disciples and even John Wesley encouraged his people to fast from dawn until dusk (that’s not too difficult in winter but not so easy in June!)

 Fasting allows us to: